 When shame runs our lives we are easily manipulated.
 So in my opinion we can use shame to show us where can be more ourselves, accept our emotions, befriend them and learn to work with it so it doesn’t influence our decisions, not against it.
 Follow your own truth, and don’t be afraid to make mistakes.
 They are part of the journey.
 See social anxiety as an opportunity to shine your unique self, perhaps you were never meant to fit in and add more authenticity in your life.
 Step by Step, be kind to yourself.

-If you wish to learn more about social anxiety check out my new e- Book: First Aid for Social Anxiety.
+If you wish to learn more about social anxiety download free chapter from my new ebook: Which tapping points work exceptionally well for social anxiety?
 In this e-Book you will learn practical tool you can utilise that will help you to understand and transform emotions, thoughts, and body responses in challenging social situations.
+Or purchase a full version of the e-book: First Aid for Social Anxiety here.